jwang-01/Reddit-Scraper/README.md

 3. Change post limit and keywords in the YAML file.
    The variables for post limit is POST_LIMIT and keywords is KEYWORDS.
 4. Run the code

+# Usage

+After running the code, all submission titles, comments, and the details of each post will be found in the JSON file.
+The full file path of the JSON file will be found at the bottom of the terminal.
+Data on the size of the JSON elemets will also be found in the output in the terminal.